elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

 - slash-and-burn cassava
-- campfire
+- camp fires
 - listen to me
 - I crave your incendiary arrows
 - your pepper-red choking fumes
 - your whistles prodding at the hamstrings of dawn
 - your curare
-- your genipa.
+- your quenepa.

 ---